LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->forEachCharacter()

-   This method takes a capture block and executes that block once for every character in the base string.
+   Takes a capture block and executes that block once for every character in the base string.
 The character can be accessed in the capture block through the special local variable ``#1``.

 .. member:: string->forEachWordBreak()

-   This method takes a capture block and executes that block once for every word in the base string.
+   Takes a capture block and executes that block once for every word in the base string.
 The word can be accessed in the capture block through the special local variable ``#1``.

 .. member:: string->forEachLineBreak()

-   This method takes a capture block and executes that block once for every substring that would be generated by splitting the base string object on a line break.
+   Takes a capture block and executes that block once for every substring that would be generated by splitting the base string object on a line break.
 Every line break character is recognized: ``\\r``, ``\\n``, and ``\\r\\n``.
 Each of the substrings can be accessed in the capture block through the special local variable ``#1``.

 .. member:: string->forEachMatch(exp::regexp)
 .. member:: string->forEachMatch(exp::string)

-   This method takes a capture block and executes that block once for every specified match in the base string object.
+   Takes a capture block and executes that block once for every specified match in the base string object.
 Matches can be specified as either string or regexp objects.
 The match can be accessed in the capture block through the special local variable ``#1``.

 .. member:: string->eachCharacter()

-   This method returns an ``eacher`` which can be used in conjunction with query expressions to inspect and perform complex operations on every character in the base string object.
+   Returns an ``eacher`` which can be used in conjunction with query expressions to inspect and perform complex operations on every character in the base string object.

 .. member:: string->eachWordBreak()

-   This method returns an ``eacher`` which can be used in conjunction with query expressions to inspect and perform complex operations on every word in the base string object.
+   Returns an ``eacher`` which can be used in conjunction with query expressions to inspect and perform complex operations on every word in the base string object.

 .. member:: string->eachMatch(exp::regexp)
 .. member:: string->eachMatch(exp::string)

-   This method returns an ``eacher`` which can be used in conjunction with query expressions to inspect and perform complex operations on every specified match in the base string object.
+   Returns an ``eacher`` which can be used in conjunction with query expressions to inspect and perform complex operations on every specified match in the base string object.
 Matches can be specified as either string or regexp objects.

 Iterate Over Lines